Isnaba Graça

-Isnaba Fidaiba Silva Graça (born 4 January 2002) is a Bissau-Guinean professional footballer who plays as a striker for Liga 3 team Lusit. Évora.
+Isnaba Fidaiba Silva Graça (born 4 January 2002) is a Bissau-Guinean professional footballer who plays as a striker for Liga 3 team União de Santarém.

 Career

 Graça is a youth academy graduate of Leixões.
 He made his professional debut for the club on 4 December 2021 in a 1–0 league defeat against Porto B.

 Lusit. Évora

 In 2025, Isnaba joined Lusitano, for the 2025/26 Liga 3.